qpfiffer/qpfiffer.com/wiki/javascript_grievances.md

   idea where.
 The solution SHOULD be I just look at the stacktrace and see where the call originates, but javascript is nondeterministic or something and completely useless.
+* Programmer goes to see doctor, says he is depressed.
+Says he is tired of watching errors dissapear into nameless promise drain queues that destroy callstacks and remove context.
+Doctor says, why not wrap your code in a try catch?
+Programmer bursts into tears, `But doctor, I already wrap every single line in try catch blocks!`